-I am a senior at the Massachusetts Institute of Technology, majoring in Physics and minoring in both Astronomy and Science, Technology, and Society (STS).
+Iam an incoming PhD student in Astronomy & Astrophysics at the University of Chicago.
+There, I will be working with Professor Alex Ji on galactic archaeology.
+Last June 2023, I graduated from the Massachusetts Institute of Technology where I majored in Physics and minored in both Astronomy and Science, Technology, and Society (STS).
 Besides coursework, I also do research on astrophysics at the MIT Kavli Institute for Astrophysics and Space Research and physics education at the MIT Edgerton Center.
 Learn more about my research here.

 Within astrophysics, I am most interested in near-field cosmology which uses information about our own Milky Way and the local cosmic neighborhood (near-field) to learn about the bigger cosmos (cosmology).
 Currently, I study how our neighboring ultra-faint dwarf galaxies—the oldest and faintest galaxies in the universe—formed using data from a large computer simulation.
 I do this work with Professor Anna Frebel and Kaley Brauer.